sharmi8/Colour-detection/README.md

 ### 1. **Laptop Not Detecting Yellow**
    - **Issue:** The system was not detecting yellow properly.
-   - **Solution:** We ran a script to fix the central position and placed a yellow object in the center to observe its HSV values.
+   - **Solution:** I ran a script to fix the central position and placed a yellow object in the center to observe its HSV values.
 After tuning the HSV range, we successfully detected yellow.

 ### 2. **General Errors Encountered**
    - **Incorrect HSV Range:** Yellow was not detected properly initially.
 Adjusting the HSV thresholds fixed this issue.